d-lua-stuff/lua-ingamehttpclient/README.md

 If you do not need a minimal API surface and the number of files is not an issue, then another library such as [luasocket](https://github.com/diegonehab/luasocket) would most likely be a better choice.

+Comments and suggestions about C++ style, Lua API and other topics are welcome!
+This script's author's brain was rotted by years of C#...

+See [test.lua](./test.lua) for some examples.

 # Building

 ## On Windows